 Unfortunately, startup teams may assume the only way to encourage word-of-mouth referral is by creating a superior product or service.
 While this is absolutely a great place to start, other critical factors can play a significant role.

 This book covers six powerful strategies for making your product or service more likely to spread.
 It taps into the science behind word-of-mouth referral.
 You can use any of the methods individually or combine them to create an even stronger result.

 9. Blue Ocean Strategy by W. Chan Kim & Renée Mauborgne

-Many startups fall into the trap of focusing on what existing businesses are doing.
-They try to appeal to the same customers with a slightly better product.
-And as a result, they end up playing into the strengths of a well-established business.
+Many startups fall into the trap of focusing on what competitive businesses are doing.
+Then, they try to appeal to the same customers with a slightly better product.
+And as a result, they often end up playing into the strengths of a well-established business.

 10. Zero To One by Peter Thiel

 The mission of a startup is to create and capture new value.
 But this is easier said than done.
-Many businesses are able to successfully create value.
-However, many fail to capture enough of that value, in the form of revenue and profits, to drive future growth.
+Many businesses successfully generate value for their customers.
+However, they can still fail to capture enough value, in revenue and profits, to drive future growth.

 This book is all about how to build a valuable business.
-While much of the advice is geared towards wildly ambitious startups, many of the insights also apply to small niche-based startups.
+While much of the advice is geared towards wildly ambitious startups, much of it also applies to small niche-based startups.
 It’s an inspirational read for anyone interested in building a great business.